Goldie: Music

-By 1991, Price had become fascinated by the British breakbeat music scene when his girlfriend, DJ Kemistry, introduced him to the pioneering jungle and drum and bass producers Dennis "Dego" McFarlane and Mark "Marc Mac" Clair, known as 4hero.
+By 1991, Price had discovered the British breakbeat music scene when his girlfriend, DJ Kemistry, introduced him to the pioneering jungle and drum and bass producers Dennis "Dego" McFarlane and Mark "Marc Mac" Clair, known as 4hero.
 He went on to execute some design and A&R work for 4hero's Reinforced Records label.

 In 1992, Price made his first record appearance by contributing to an EP by Icelandic group Ajax Project that included the track Ruffige.

-His releases Killa Muffin b/w Krisp Biscuit and the Dark Rider EP were released under the alias "Rufige Kru" (Note: Talking about how he used various sounds—"throwing nu-skool samples against old-skool stuff and then pull[ing] other things in"—Goldie explained the word "rufige" was "the way you describe things that were left lying around on the surface—more or less scum", and said what he was doing was "collect[ing rufige] together and turn[ing it] into something new".)
-His track "Terminator", released under the name "Metal Heads" in 1992, was a hit in the jungle scene and is noted for its use of pitch shifting.
-In 1993, he released Angel, another 12" on the Synthetic Hardcore Phonography label.
+His releases Killa Muffin b/w Krisp Biscuit and the Dark Rider EP were released under the "Rufige Kru" (Note: Talking about how he used various sounds—"throwing nu-skool samples against old-skool stuff and then pull[ing] other things in"—Goldie explained the word "rufige" was "the way you describe things that were left lying around on the surface—more or less scum", and said what he was doing was "collect[ing rufige] together and turn[ing it] into something new".) name.
+The track "Terminator", released under the name "Metalheads" in 1992, was a pivotal darkcore release and is noted for its use of pitch shifting.
+In late 1993, this was followed up with Angel/You and Me, and the release of Internal Affairs, a collaboration between Price and 4hero with vocals from Diane Charlemagne.

 1994 saw him setting up his own record label, Metalheadz.